SynapseProject/syntinel.docs/docs/resolvers/aws-stepfunction.md

 ### Execution Names

 Each run of an Amazon Step Function is given a unique execution name.
-By default, Syntinel provides a name in the format **syntinel-\<signalid>-\<actionid>**, which should be unique for each action sent in.
+By default, Syntinel provides a name in the format **syntinel-*SIGNALID*-*ACTIONID***, which should be unique for each action sent in.

 The config option *useDefaultName* tells Syntinel to use the default value from Amazone for the execution name, which is a GUID.